-Capital funds may be used to support the application development, deployment, and integration (including project management) of information technology systems that constitute or are a part of a larger capital projects.
-Capital funds may not be used to support the ongoing operation and maintenance of such projects.
+Capital funds may be used to support the application development, deployment, and integration (including project management) of information technology (IT) systems that constitute or are a part of a larger capital project.
+Capital funds may not be used to support the ongoing operation and maintenance of such project.